va1kio/commander/README.md

 # Commander

 I liked the idea of Commander, but I never liked how I coded it, with that I am hugely unmotivated to code for Commander, and more errors and typos started to come out.
-As a result, I'll probably archive this project.
-Feel free to make a new one and do whatever you want, honestly don't want to care anymore.
+While I've archived this project previously, I feel like I can at least improve the codebase one more time, and call it as the final release, I guess?
+Honestly, really depends.

 Commander is an open sourced and community driven administration panel for your Roblox games' needs.
 Created and designed to be extremely flexible and customisable.